andy5995/vs-fltk/docs/developers/building.md

 > Don't install it via `meson install ...` without a custom `DESTDIR` set, as shown by its wrapper in `package.json` script.
 > Some library names will most surely clash with those already installed on your system, and will be overridden.
 > Or future system updates might break `vs`.
+> Also consider https://github.com/KaruroChori/vs-fltk/issues/3 and its impact.
 > `vs.fltk` is using very recent versions which have not been rolled out yet in most distribution.
 Or even worse, custom forks.

 `bun run meson-install` is now implemented & tested.
 By default, it installs everything in `./build/dist`.

 ### Flatpak

+> [!IMPORTANT]
+> Flatpak in this repos is being deprecated.
+It will be fully relocated and removed from here before v0.2.1.

 > [!NOTE]
 > You need a modern version of `flatpak-builder` to be installed.